remolaz/Raspberry_Pi_WiFi_HotSpot/README.md

 Reference Guide: https://learn.sparkfun.com/tutorials/setting-up-a-raspberry-pi-3-as-an-access-point/all

-#### How to prepare the Scripts to be executed for the Wi-Fi Hotspot
+### How to prepare the Scripts to be executed for the Wi-Fi Hotspot

 Now it's time to place the Scripts files ***ActiveZarHotSpot*** and ***DesactiveZarHotSpot*** in your root directory: ***/home/pi/***

-Before to execute the scripts you first need to add the execution permission to both files.
+Before to execute the scripts, you first need to add the execution permission to both files.
 To give to the Owner ***u***, the Owner-Group ***g*** and Everyone else ***o***, full access to the Scripts, write in the terminal:

 ~~~~